The Enablers in Depth

 Official:

-Leland Dudek is placed on administrative leave while under investigation that he committed inappropriate actions to help DOGE
+Leland Dudek is placed on administrative leave and is placed under investigation that he committed inappropriate actions to assist DOGE’s activities at the agency.

 |